 If factorising doesn’t work but a quadratic does have roots, the quadratic formula will find them instead.
 Recall that the discriminant will tell you how many roots a quadratic has.
 See Discriminants page.

 The quadratic formula says that if then the roots are given by:

-Completing the Square
+3. Completing the Square

-Completing the square is also useful for sketching a quadratic.
+It it worth noting that completing the square is also useful for sketching a quadratic.
 The reason for this is that, by writing the quadratic in completed square form, we can see the transformations applied to the graph of .
 For example, is the graph of shifted to the left by 3 (x transformation) and then up by 1 (y transformation).

-2. Find the y-intercept, this occurs when x=0.
+2. Then, find the y-intercept, this occurs when x=0.